jimwheen/muon-detector/README.md

 - Timestamp events with a real-time clock module
 - Optionally incorporate a BMP280 sensor to study how muon detection varies with atmospheric pressure

-All data will be saved as CSV and analyzed using MATLAB
+All data will be saved as CSV and analyzed using MATLAB.